aristides1000/aristides1000/README.md

 ### I am in search of new challenges and experiences to develop that do the world a better place

 - I love Web design 👨‍🎨,
-- Software Development,
+- Software Development 👨🏽‍💻,
-- problem-solving and
+- problem-solving 🧮 and
-- much more
+- much more 🎆

 #### some of my programming languages or development platforms are